 The SWU Security personnel report to the Director of Campus Safety.
 Security personnel have authority to enforce all campus regulations and are required to report all violations.
 Additionally, Security personnel have the authority to arrest but will refer all situations in which crimes are alleged to the Central Police Department.
-Security officers are required to report immediately any violations of local, state or federal laws to the Central Police Department as well as the Student Life office.
+Security officers are required to report any violations of local, state or federal laws to the Central Police Department as well as the Student Life office.
 Southern Wesleyan University is committed to cooperate with law enforcement personnel in the investigation of alleged criminal activities.
-Security personnel are required to file a nightly report to the office of Campus Safety.
+Security personnel file a daily report to the office of Campus Safety.
 Security personnel should be given the same respect due any university employee or law enforcement officer.